Meta’s Instagram, Facebook hit by widespread outages

 Meta shuts 4,800 accounts over alleged China-based influence operation

-The disruptions started about 10am eastern United States time (15:00 GMT) with more than 300,000 reports of outages for Facebook and about 40,000 reports for Instagram, according to the website.
+“Earlier today, a technical issue caused people to have difficulty accessing some of our services,” Meta spokesperson Andy Stone said in a post on X, formerly Twitter.

-London-based internet monitoring firm Netblocks said on X that four Meta platforms – Facebook, Instagram, Messenger and Threads – were “currently experiencing outages related to login sessions in multiple countries”.
+“We resolved the issue as quickly as possible for everyone who was impacted, and we apologize for any inconvenience,” he added.

-But the firm, which advocates for internet freedom, said there was no sign of “country-level internet disruptions or filtering”, which are typically imposed by governments.
+The issue peaked about 15:30 GMT with 500,000 reports of outages for Facebook and 70,000 reports for Instagram, according to the outage tracking website Downdetector.com.

-“We’re aware people are having trouble accessing our services.
-We are working on this now,” Meta spokesperson Andy Stone wrote on X.
+Threads, the rival to Twitter that Meta launched in 2023, also suffered reported outages although Meta’s messaging service WhatsApp appeared to be spared.

-Meta’s status dashboard showed the application programming interface for WhatsApp Business was also facing issues.
-There were about 200 reports of outages for WhatsApp on Downdetector, which tracks outages by collating status reports from several sources, including users.
+Facebook suffered a similar outage in October 2021, which was attributed to technical issues.

-The outage was among the top trending topics on X, formerly Twitter, with several users saying they had suddenly been logged out of the Meta-owned social media platforms.
+The outage was among the top trending topics on X with several users saying they had suddenly been logged out of the Meta-owned social media platforms.